CenterOnBudget/hudapi/README.md

 ## Overview

-R package for loading data from the US Department of Housing and Urban Development's Fair Market Rents and Income Limits Datasets API (hereinafter "HUD API").
-Package provides functions to easily load HUD API datasets as [tibbles](https://tibble.tidyverse.org/) or base data frames.
+Load data from the HUD User Data API into R, including Fair Market Rents and Income Limits.

 Note: hudapi uses the HUD User Data API but is not endorsed or certified by HUD User.